 which is an outreach show choir intended to serve the greater community by offering musical performances.
 The SBCS Mass Choir

 is primarily for middle school students where they learn Catholic hymns, songs and musical responses to be sung at weekly SBCS school masses.

 Classroom music at St. Benedict is for all students from PreK3 – 5th grade, while students in middle school have an opportunity to participate in integrated arts.
 Music gives students the opportunity to learn music theory, ear training, note and rhythm reading, music history, the names and sounds of musical instruments, music appreciation, and sacred music.
 Students learn vocal music singing techniques, to sing as a soloist and in choral groups.

 Students in 6th – 8th grade have an opportunity to participate in music through an integrated arts program that incorporates World Music, technology, music composition and drama.

 Band is new at SBCS, and is offered to all children in 5th – 8th grade by the St. Michael High School Band Director

 .
 Students rent or purchase their own instruments and pay an annual fee to participate.
-Band meets twice each week during classroom time.
+Band meets weekly during classroom time.

-The Saint Benedict School Orchestra Program is through the Eastern Shores Chamber Orchestra.
+The Saint Benedict Catholic School Orchestra Program is through the Eastern Shores Chamber Orchestra.
 The program offers private instruction in strings and other orchestral instruments as well as guitar.
 Most instruction is for fee and individual, but some group lessons occur as well.